Nikolay Pilyugin

 He was a designer of control systems for boosters and spacecraft.

 He participated in design of the first ICBM "R-7" and Soviet space shuttle Buran.

 A graduate of the Baumann higher technical school (MVTU), Pilyugin worked at the Zhukovsky Central Institute of Aerohydrodynamics (TsAGI) starting in 1934, then joined RNII the Institute of Jet Propulsion.
 In 1945, he joined Boris Chertok at the RABE institute in Germany, studying the design of the V-2 and other Nazi weaponry.

 In 1946, he along with Mikhail Ryazansky headed the newly formed NII-885.
 Pilyugin developed gyroscopic guidance control systems and flight control computers for Soviet rockets beginning with the R-1 (a copy of the V-2).

+Pilyugin was one of the 72 members of the Soviet Academy of Sciences who signed a statement denouncing the award of the Nobel Peace Prize to Andrei D. Sakharov in 1975.
+The signatories of this statement criticized Sakharov's activities, because these activities undermined peace and inspired distrust between people.